smartbch/docs/SEPs/SEP-18.md

 This function is not required to run in permissionless way, which means this function can be called only by some account witth privilege.

+### 5.3 Address Format

+One can show a text string (or a QRCode converted from this string) to others, such that others can send her coins through pending transfer agents.
+Such a string must follow the format of `user_address@factory_address`.
+For example, if the user's address is 0xb794f5ea0ba39494ce839613fffba74279579268 and the factory contract's address is 0xdc25ef3f5b8a186998338a2ada83795fba2d695e, then the string is 0xb794f5ea0ba39494ce839613fffba74279579268@0xdc25ef3f5b8a186998338a2ada83795fba2d695e.

 ## 6. License

 The content is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).